DenchiSoft/VTubeStudio/README.md

 If no model is loaded, `"modelLoaded"` will be `false` and the arrays will be empty.

-**Note about "tags":** Tags can be added to ArtMeshes in the "data" field in the Live2D Cubism Editor.
+**Note about "tags":** Tags can be added to ArtMeshes in the "UserData" field in the Live2D Cubism Editor.
 You can add any text into that field in the editor.
 VTube Studio will split that text at spaces and newline characters.
 This means if your tag text is "my tag", it will become two tags in VTS: "my" and "tag".
 You can add as many tags to each ArtMesh as you want.

 **`REQUEST`**
 ```json